ovh/docs/pages/platform/data-processing/38_HOWTO_use-with-ovh-api/guide.en-au.md

 Several wrappers (for Python, java, c#, PHP, golang, etc...) are available on the [OVHcloud github](https://github.com/ovh?q=&type=&language=&sort=){.external}.
 All the information needed to use them are in their respective README.md files.

-### Step 3: Take a look to the OVHcloud API endpoints
+### Step 3: Take a look at the OVHcloud API endpoints
 In order to know which endpoints are available through the OVHcloud API, you can have a look at this [web page](https://api.ovh.com/){.external} and click on the explore the API button.

 To use this UI, you have to be logged in with your OVHcloud account.